Hecke Algebra Correspondences for the metaplectic group: Introduction

 Consider quadratic spaces $V^\pm$ of dimension $2n+1$ with trivial discriminant, where $V^+$ has the trivial Hasse invariant and $V^-$ the non-trivial one.
-Then, $\SO(V^+)$ is the split adjoint group of type B$_ n$ and $\SO(V^-)$ is its unique non-split inner form.
-In the category of smooth representations of $\SO(V^\pm)$, let $\SS^\pm_0$ be the component containing the trivial representation of $\SO(V^\pm)$.
+Then $\SO(V^+)$ is the split adjoint group of type B$_ n$ and $\SO(V^-)$ is its unique non-split inner form.
+In the category of smooth representations of $\SO(V^\pm)$, let $\SS^\pm_0$ be the Bernstein component containing the trivial representation of $\SO(V^\pm)$.

 Let $\epsilon$ be + or --.
-In \cite{GS2}, Gan and Savin proved an equivalence of categories between $\G_\psi^\epsilon$ and $\SS_0^\epsilon$ assuming $p \neq 2$.
+In \cite{GS2}, Gan and Savin proved an equivalence of categories between $\G_\psi^\epsilon$ and $\SS_0^\epsilon$ assuming that $p \neq 2$.
 The aim of this paper is to extend their result to the case of even residual characteristic.
 We follow their general strategy of exploiting minimal types of the Weil representation to define a Hecke algebra $H_\psi^\epsilon$, showing that the category $\G_\psi^\epsilon$ is equivalent to the category of $H_\psi^\epsilon$-modules, and giving an isomorphism between $H_\psi^\epsilon$ and the standard Iwahori-Hecke algebra of $\SO(V^\epsilon)$.

 A key ingredient for extending their result is an analysis of the $K$-types of the Weil representation in arbitrary residual characteristic which was carried out by Savin and the second-named author in \cite{SW}.
 We also employ the machinery of Bushnell, Henniart, and Kutzko in \cite{BHK} to compare the Plancherel measures induced from the respective Hecke algebras.
 More explicitly, the layout of the paper is as follows. \begin{enumsec}